 General.
-Except as hereinafter provided, the Series 55-B Bonds may be redeemed pursuant to an Officer's Certificate in whole or in part on any date from (i) unexpended proceeds of the Series 55 Bonds, (ii) amounts deposited in the Series 55 Principal/Special Redemption Account as provided in the Fifty-Fifth Supplemental Trust Agreement and the Trust Agreement, (iii) excess Revenues transferred from the Revenue Funded Account of the Revenue Reserve Fund pursuant to the Trust Agreement, (iv) moneys withdrawn from the Proceeds Reserve

-Account of the Debt Service Reserve Fund in connection with an excess over the Debt Service Reserve Requirement and (v) principal payments and Prepayments on Program Obligations financed from and held in a Program Account under the Trust Agreement other than the Series 55 Program Account ("Non-Series 55 Principal Reduction Payments").
-Any such redemption shall be at a price of 100% of the principal amount thereof, plus accrued interest to the date of redemption.
+Except as hereinafter provided, the Series 55-A Bonds and Series 55-C Bonds may be redeemed pursuant to an Officer's Certificate in whole or in part on any date from (i) unexpended proceeds of the Series 55-A Bonds and Series 55-C Bonds, (ii) amounts deposited in the Series 55 Principal/Special Redemption Account as provided in the Fifty-Fifth Supplemental Trust Agreement and the Trust Agreement, (iii) excess Revenues transferred from the Revenue Funded Account of the Revenue Reserve Fund pursuant to the Trust Agreement, (iv) moneys withdrawn from the Proceeds Reserve Account of the Debt Service Reserve Fund in connection with an excess over the Debt Service Reserve Requirement and (v) principal payments and Prepayments on Program Obligations financed from and held in a Program Account under the Trust Agreement other than the Series 55 Program Account ("Non-Series 55 Principal Reduction Payments").
+Except as provided below with respect to the Series 55-A PAC Bonds, any such redemption shall be at a price of 100% of the principal amount thereof, plus accrued interest to the date of redemption.

 Unexpended Proceeds.
-Unexpended proceeds of the Series 55 Bonds may be transferred, pursuant to the Trust Agreement, from the Series 55 Program Account to the Series 55 Principal/Special Redemption Account and applied by the Trustee to the special redemption of Series 55-B Bonds on any date directed by the Agency.
-In such event, the Series 55-B Bonds to be so redeemed shall be selected pro rata by maturity in proportion to the principal amount of each maturity outstanding, unless the Agency files with the Trustee prior to the date of redemption, a notice of intent to redeem such Series 55-B Bonds on other than a pro rata basis.
+Unexpended proceeds of the Series 55 Bonds may be transferred, pursuant to the Trust Agreement, from the Series 55 Program Account to the Series 55 Principal/Special Redemption Account and applied by the Trustee to the special redemption of Series 55 Bonds on any date directed by the Agency.
+In such event, the Series 55 Bonds to be so redeemed shall be selected pro rata by maturity in proportion to the principal amount of each maturity outstanding, unless the Agency files with the Trustee prior to the date of redemption, a notice of intent to redeem such Series 55 Bonds on other than a pro rata basis.
+In the event that any Series 55-A PAC Bonds are redeemed from unexpended proceeds pursuant to the Fifty-Fifth Supplemental Trust Agreement, such special redemption shall be at a redemption price of the principal amount thereof, plus accrued interest, plus the unamortized premium thereon as determined by the Agency by an effective interest rate amortization of the original issue premium on the Series 55-A PAC Bonds being redeemed between the date of issue and the date of redemption.